top of page

 Chinese Gods in Creation Myths and Legends, Religions, and Folklore

-Chinese gods are supreme deities who create, rule and bless the universe in ancient mythology and religion, and they are powerful, virtuous, responsible, and righteous.
+Chinese gods are supreme divines who create, rule, and bless the universe in ancient mythology and religion, and they are powerful, virtuous, responsible, and righteous.

 As a polytheistic culture, Chinese gods from mythology mainly come from three systems: